 The year 2020 saw the biggest workforce transformation in living memory.
 Government leaders made drastic moves to keep "business" going and employees safe during the pandemic.
 That included sending swaths of people to work from home and doubling down on technology solutions to keep them productive.

-of public service respondents agree their organisation’s employees just faced the largest and fastest human behavioural change in history due to COVID-19.
+of public service respondents agree their organization's employees just faced the largest and fastest human behavioural change in history due to COVID-19.

-of public service organisations invested in cloud-enabled tools to support their remote workforce during COVID-19.
+of public service organizations invested in cloud-enabled tools to support their remote workforce during COVID-19.

-of public service organisations invested in digital collaboration tools to support their remote workforce during COVID-19.
+of public service organizations invested in digital collaboration tools to support their remote workforce during COVID-19.

 Many public service entities approached these changes as short-term solutions to a temporary problem.
 In reality, they are part of a longer-term solution to some persistent challenges.